 All CCG devices are wiped clean and restored to factory settings before disposal or redeployment, to ensure no data is retained.

 CCG may, from time to time, unless otherwise restricted, incorporate findings or observations from client engagements in presentations or speeches.
 In such cases, all data or graphics are stripped of identifying characteristics to render it untraceable to the source.
-On the rare occasion CCG desires to attribute findings or observations to a specific client, CCG will secure specific permission in written or electronic format in advance.
+In the event CCG desires to attribute findings or observations to a specific client, CCG will secure specific permission in written or electronic format in advance.

 CCG may, from time to time, unless otherwise restricted, include client organization names in a general client roster, without reference to the nature or scope of work.
 Inclusion in such a lists does not imply endorsement or recommendation of CCG services.